RobertFurtuna10/CypressFashionDays/README.md

 4. **Run all the tests with html report:**

     ```bash
-    npx cypress run
+    npm tests run
     ```
+5. **Run all the tests with html report in headed mode:**

+    ```bash
+    npm HeadTests run
+    ```
 # Report

-This report outlines the testing conducted on 3 May 2024 and documents all the functionalities that have been thoroughly tested.
-The report comprises 23 tests, all of which have successfully passed within a total time of 55.5 seconds.
+This report outlines the testing conducted on 11 May 2024 and documents all the functionalities that have been thoroughly tested.
+The report comprises 27 tests, all of which have successfully passed within a total time of 1 minute and 32 sec.

 ![TestsReport](https://github.com/RobertFurtuna10/CypressFashionDays/blob/main/Screenshot%202024-05-03%20at%2013.23.16.png)